You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 Tracey Wallace, BigCommerce Editor-in-Chief (source)

-The difference between commerce and ecommerce is the immediacy of touch.
+The difference between commerce and e-commerce is the immediacy of touch.
 Customers have traded being able to pick up and closely examine your products for convenience.
 The linchpins holding this modern bargain together are your authenticity and their trust in it.

 The best way to kill customer trust is by being inauthentic.

-Being consistent is simultaneously the biggest challenge of brand messaging and precisely what PIM was designed to do.
-PIM acts as a single source of product truth for your entire ecommerce operation, meaning product information is always accurate and up-to-date.
+The best way to broadcast inauthenticity is by presenting your customers with a confusing brand message.
+When an authentic brand message is given, customers will invest trust in it by delivering consistency.
+Consistency is simultaneously the biggest challenge of brand messaging and precisely what PIM was designed to do.
+PIM is a single source of product truth for your entire ecommerce operation, meaning product information is always accurate and up-to-date.

-2. Customers Hate Disappointment, PIM Keeps You Honest
+1. Customers Hate Disappointment, PIM Keeps You Honest

 “Our small group of customers was quite loyal, and we soon found ourselves competing with the major airlines.
 The key is to set realistic expectations, then exceed them, preferably in unexpected and helpful ways.”